6th Bersaglieri Regiment: Interwar years

 After World War I the Royal Italian Army reduced its forces and in 1920 the VI and XIX battalions were reduced to reserve units.
 On 7 March 1923 the VI Battalion was reformed, and the regiment now consisted of the VI and XIII battalions, and a depot.
 In July 1924 the regiment became a cyclists unit.
 On 1 November 1934, the 6th Bersaglieri Regiment, together with the cavalry regiments Regiment "Lancieri di Firenze" and Regiment "Lancieri Vittorio Emanuele II", the 2nd Fast Artillery Regiment, and the II Light Tank Group "San Marco", was assigned to the 2nd Cavalry Division "Emanuele Filiberto Testa di Ferro".
 In 1936 the regiment lost its role as cyclists unit.
 On 1 January 1937 the XIX Battalion was reformed as a reserve unit.
 The same month the regiment formed the 1st Motorcycle Machine Gunners Company, with personnel from the 2nd, 5th, 6th, and 9th Bersaglieri regiments and the 6th Automobilistic Center in Bologna.
-The company was sent to Spain were it joined the Corpo Truppe Volontarie, which fought on the Nationalist side in the Spanish Civil War.
+The company was sent to Spain where it joined the Corpo Truppe Volontarie, which fought on the Nationalist side in the Spanish Civil War.
 On 7 April 1939 the VI Battalion participated in the Invasion of Albania.
 On 1 April 1939 the XIX Battalion became an active unit.